eligoldweber/llvm_non_interference_proofs/README.md

 # Verifying Non-Interference Properties For Software Patches
 This repo contains the ongoing work to produce non-interference proofs for software patches.

 The repo contains operational semantics for LLVM defined in Dafny.
 Additionally, there is defined instruction level state transitions for a subset of LLVM instructions.
-Lastly there is a collection of examples of how to represent an LLVM program in terms of the operational semantics in a state machine format, and proofs of safety for these programs
+Lastly there is a collection of examples of how to represent an LLVM program in terms of the operational semantics in a state machine format, and proofs of safety for these programs.

  > **Note:** Non-Interference proofs coming soon.